matiaslauriti/vodafone-ziggo-assessement/src/docs/IMPLEMENTATION.md

 * To allow for a quick replacement of validator (fraudulent checker), I just used interfaces so it can be quickly swaped if needed).

 # If you had more time, what would you improve or add?

+* For the import and validation check, I would have switched the validator check (fraudulent check) of duplicated IP or IBAN to a better query, or any other type of check, for example, loading values into a Redis cache or other system and doing queries to that system for faster performance.